NarjesBessghaier/NarjesBessghaier.github.io/_pages/service.md

           <ul style="margin:8px 0 0 18px; padding:0;">
             <li>Designed all promotional posters.</li>
             <li>Wrote engaging content for X, LinkedIn, and Facebook.</li>
-            <li>Coordinated with other publicity co-chairs and the web chair.</li>

           </ul>
         </div>